M-o-a-T/moat/doc/spec_firmware.rst

 * 4
   Clear
   Sent by the server, requests the client to clear its firmware, preparing for uploading a new image.
-The message contains the boot loader CRC, application start address (in 64-byte blocks relative to the start of Flash memory) and the number of 64-byte blocks to be written.
+The message contains the boot loader magic, application start address (in 64-byte blocks relative to the start of Flash memory) and the number of 64-byte blocks to be written.